beark/ftl/README.md

 template<typename T>
 T monoidExample(T m1, T m2) {
     // This operator is provided for convenience only, you do not have to bring
     // it into scope unless you want to.
-The alternative is to use ftl::mappend. using ftl::operator^;
+The alternative is to use
+    // ftl::monoid<T>::append
+    using ftl::operator^;

     return m1 ^ m1 ^ m2 ^ m2;